Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 Our chemical abundance profile is almost constant, which is in good agreement with observations and EAGLE simulation.
 The TNG simulation showed a slightly increasing trend with radius.
-The difference in this trend depends on the details of feedback treatment.
+Our [Si/Fe] profile shows consistency with observed values, but [O/Fe] is 0.3 dex smaller than observed values.
+The difference in this trend is influenced by the specific methods and parameters used to treat feedback processes, such as AGN feedback and kinetic SN feedback.
+These feedback mechanisms can impact the rate of gas outflow from galaxies, and the SFR of galaxies.
+Ultimately, they can modify the abundance ratio of alpha/Fe in the intracluster medium.